sendgrid/docs/source/API_Reference/Event_Webhook/event.md

 Events
 {% endanchor %}

 Events are generated when email is processed by SendGrid and email service providers.
-There are two types of events - delivery and engagement events.
+There are 2 types of events - delivery and engagement events.
 Delivery events indicate the status of email delivery to the recipient.
 Engagement events indicate how the recipient is interacting with the email.

 Here is a flow of email events: